International Economic Relations

 Teaching results

-• Understand the context of current processes taking place in the international economic environment,
+• the institutional framework of the current international economic system,

 Indicative content